metaplex-foundation/developer-hub/src/pages/mpl-hybrid/guides/create-deterministic-metadata-with-turbo.md

 });
 ```

-**Note**: In this example, we explicitly provide the `gatewayUrl`, `paymentServiceConfig`, and `uploadServiceConfig` because we are working on devnet.
+**Note**: In this example, we explicitly provide the `gatewayUrl`, `paymentServiceConfig`, and `uploadServiceConfig` because we want to configure the environment to work on devnet.
 For mainnet usage, you can leave these fields empty, and Turbo will default to the mainnet endpoints.

 ## Upload Images and Metadata with Turbo